 Serve as a cookbook in some cases. e.g. How do I do mix C and Rust in a single project?

 This book tries to be as general as possible but to make things easier for both the readers and the writers it uses the ARM Cortex-M architecture in all its examples.
-However, the book assumes that the reader is not familiar with this particular architecture and explains details particular to this architecture where required.
+However, the book doesn't assume that the reader is familiar with this particular architecture and explains details particular to this architecture where required.

 Who This Book is For